 - Being caught in or between something, including becoming caught in equipment or crushed when a structure or something else collapses

-But construction accidents can happen in other ways too, and the construction workers are not the only people who may be injured around a construction site.
-For example, passersby can be injured by falling debris or hazards along the ground.
-People who live in the area may be affected by toxic chemicals.
+But construction accidents can happen in other ways too, and the construction workers are not the only people who get injured around a construction site.
+For example, passersby can get injured by falling debris or hazards along the ground.
+In addition, people who live in the area may be affected by toxic chemicals.

 to find a John Foy office near you

-If you are a construction worker and you were injured on the job – or if a loved one lost their life while working – you can most likely recover money in a workers compensation claim.
-The workers compensation system requires employers to buy insurance to cover an injured worker’s medical expenses and provide a paycheck for the time the worker is unable to work because of the accident.
+If you are a construction worker and got injured on the job, or a loved one lost their life while working construction, you can recover money in a workers’ compensation claim.
+The workers’ compensation system requires employers to buy insurance to cover medical expenses and provide paychecks when the worker is unable to work because of an accident.

 Columbus Construction Accident Lawyer Near Me 404-400-4000

-Construction sites in the City of Columbus are busy places and there are a lot of people and businesses that play a part in making things happen.
-There’s a general contractor and subcontractors.
+Construction sites in Columbus are busy places, and a lot of people and businesses play a part in making things happen.
+There are general contractors and subcontractors.
 Equipment may be leased from or maintained by a third party.
-There are engineers, safety consultants and the person who owns the property.
-Depending on the situation, ANY of these people might potentially have had a hand in causing your accident.
+There are engineers, safety consultants, and the person who owns the property.
+Depending on the situation, any of these parties might have a hand in causing your accident.

-If a third party who is not your employer caused your accident, you can bring what is known as a “third party liability claim.”
-Unlike workers compensation, which is limited to your costs, a third party liability claim can include a claim for “pain and suffering,” mental distress, and other types of severe, non-financial ways the accident has impacted your life.
+Unlike workers’ compensation, which is limited to your costs, a third-party liability claim can include a claim for “pain and suffering,” mental distress, and other types of severe, non-financial ways the accident has impacted your life.

 For a free legal consultation with a construction accidents lawyer serving Columbus, call 404-400-4000

-Because of the number of parties potentially involved and the severity of the injuries, we recommend that you always work with a lawyer if you have been injured in a construction accident.
+Because of the number of parties potentially involved and the severity of the injuries, we recommend that you always work with a construction accident lawyer in Columbus if you got injured in a construction accident.
 There are a couple of reasons for this.

-First, even if you just have a “simple” workers comp claim, the workers compensation insurance companies are not as willing to pay as you might expect.
-They will try just about anything to lower the amount they have to pay you, including blaming you, accusing you of exaggerating how badly hurt you are, or even saying that your injury was caused by something else.
-Without a lawyer fighting for you, you can easily end up with far less.
+First, even if you just have a “simple” workers’ compensation claim, workers’ compensation insurance companies are not as willing to pay as you might expect.
+They will try just about anything to lower the amount they have to pay you, including blaming you, accusing you of exaggerating your injuries.
+Without a Columbus construction accident lawyer fighting for you, you can easily end up with far less.

-Second, third party liability claims are very complicated.
+Second, third-party liability claims are very complicated.
 At our law firm, we approach them by launching an investigation to find out how your accident happened and who all the parties are who might potentially be responsible.
-We may bring in experts like accident reconstructionists and economists who can predict how much you may lose in earnings in the future.
-We put everything together, creating the strongest case possible.
-And then we go to the insurance companies or the local courts and do everything in our power to get you every penny you deserve.
+Then, we put everything together, creating the strongest case possible.

 At John Foy & Associates, our track record over the past two decades shows why you can trust us with your construction accident claim.
 Let us put our “Strong Arm” approach to work for you.
-Let us give you a free consultation to talk about your claim and explain your options.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Our client testimonials and results show that we work hard to win settlements for our clients.
+Call us or fill out the form to your right and get your free consultation today.